Laboratory mouse: Tg2576

+Associative learning impairments are exacerbated when Tg2576 mice are crossed with PSEN1 transgenic animals that possess the A246E FAD mutation.
+This crosses promotes the build-up of amyloid and plaque development in the CNS.
+This lends credence to the theory that AD pathogenesis is influenced by the interplay between APP and PSEN1 gene products.

+Although Tg2576 mice do not perfectly replicate late-stage AD with cell death, they do offer a platform for researching the physiology and biochemistry of the illness.
+With the help of transgenic mouse models, researchers can make progress in AD research by understanding the intricate relationships between gene products that are involved in the production of Aβ peptide.e physiology and biochemistry of the illness.

 Husbandry

 Handling

 Traditionally, laboratory mice have been picked up by the base of the tail.
 However, recent research has shown that this type of handling increases anxiety and aversive behaviour.
 Instead, handling mice using a tunnel or cupped hands is advocated.
 In behavioural tests, tail-handled mice show less willingness to explore and to investigate test stimuli, as opposed to tunnel-handled mice which readily explore and show robust responses to test stimuli.

 Nutrition

 In nature, mice are usually herbivores, consuming a wide range of fruit or grain.
 However, in laboratory studies it is usually necessary to avoid biological variation and to achieve this, laboratory mice are almost always fed only commercial pelleted mouse feed.
 Food intake is approximately 15 g per 100 g of body weight per day; water intake is approximately 15 ml per 100 g of body weight per day.

 Injection procedures

 Routes of administration of injections in laboratory mice are mainly subcutaneous, intraperitoneal and intravenous.
 Intramuscular administration is not recommended due to small muscle mass.
 Intracerebral administration is also possible.
 Each route has a recommended injection site, approximate needle gauge and recommended maximum injected volume at a single time at one site, as given in the table below:

 To facilitate intravenous injection into the tail, laboratory mice can be carefully warmed under heat lamps to vasodilate the vessels.